7 Strategies to Avoid Inheritance Tax

 Pension death benefits

 When you die, your family would usually be entitled to receive the value of your pension scheme at death.
 The pension death benefits depend on the type of pension plan you hold.
 In most cases, the pension death benefits are free of inheritance tax, but this may not always be the case.
+The Budget of October 2024 announced that pension plans will be subject to Inheritance Tax from 6th April 2027.
+The proposals are currently at consultation stage.
 This article is not a comprehensive guide, but is instead intended to give you an overview of how most pensions are treated on death.

 General position on pension death benefits